roncterry/configure-as-labmachine/README.md

 The script can perform many different operations to configure the machine to be a "lab machine" some of which are standard some of which are optional.

 When running the script you can control what operations are performed by using different arguments.
-If no arguments are supplied to the command then all <u>standard</u> operations will be performed.
-Optional operations will <u>only</u> be performed if the argument is supplied.
+If no arguments are supplied to the command then all standard operations will be performed.
+If any one of the standard operation is supplied as an argument only that operation will be performed.
+Optional operations will only be performed if the argument is supplied.
+Multiple optional operations can be supplied as a space delimited list and each will be performed.

 **Example:**
     `configure-as-labmachine.sh [arg] [arg] ...`